ethan-alt/hdbayes/README.md

 )
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
-#> Chain 2 finished in 7.5 seconds.
+#> Chain 2 finished in 7.7 seconds.
-#> Chain 3 finished in 9.0 seconds.
+#> Chain 4 finished in 9.2 seconds.
-#> Chain 4 finished in 9.0 seconds.
+#> Chain 3 finished in 9.3 seconds.
-#> Chain 1 finished in 11.4 seconds.
+#> Chain 1 finished in 11.6 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 9.2 seconds.
+#> Mean chain execution time: 9.4 seconds.
-#> Total execution time: 11.5 seconds.
+#> Total execution time: 11.7 seconds.
 #> Warning: 3 of 8000 (0.0%) transitions ended with a divergence.
 #> See https://mc-stan.org/misc/warnings for details.
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
-#> Chain 3 finished in 3.6 seconds.
+#> Chain 3 finished in 3.5 seconds.
-#> Chain 2 finished in 4.2 seconds.
+#> Chain 2 finished in 4.1 seconds.
-#> Chain 4 finished in 4.2 seconds.
+#> Chain 4 finished in 4.1 seconds.
-#> Chain 1 finished in 4.5 seconds.
+#> Chain 1 finished in 4.3 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 4.1 seconds.
+#> Mean chain execution time: 4.0 seconds.
-#> Total execution time: 4.6 seconds.
+#> Total execution time: 4.5 seconds.
 #>
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>